CodeMaster7000/Tetris/README.md

 # Tetris

+## About

-Tetris coded in Python 3 (with Pygame!)
+The extremely popular tetris game, coded in Python with the Pygame module.

+## Implementation

 Run `python3 Tetris.py` in a terminal if you have Python 3.
-I hope you enjoy the game!